Maths Mastery Toolkit: A Practical Guide To Mastery Teaching And Learning

 How Third Space embedded maths mastery in our interventions

-When the new national curriculum was introduced in 2014, Third Space completely revised our own programme of one to one lessons that we use in our maths intervention in order to align with the scheme of work that each school used.
+When the new national curriculum was introduced in 2014, Third Space completely revised our own programme of one to one lessons that we use in our maths intervention.
+This helped us align with the scheme of work that each school used and ensure each pupil still benefitted from one-to-one tutoring.

 The aim of this article and the accompanying free downloadable maths mastery resource is to empower leaders and teachers to really embrace the principles of maths mastery teaching, confident that they understand the reasons behind it, and how to follow a maths mastery approach.